 Web Management is done over the network and can be accessed via a standard web browser, such as Microsoft Internet Explorer.
-Once the Managed Industrial PoE Ethernet Switch is available on the network, you can login and monitor the status of it through a web browser remotely or locally.
-Local Console-type Web management, especially for the first time use of the Managed

-Industrial PoE Ethernet Switch to set up the needed IP, can be done through one of the 10/100/1000Base-TX 8-pin RJ-45 ports located at the front panel of the Managed Industrial PoE Ethernet Switch.
-Direct RJ-45 LAN cable connection between a PC and the Managed Industrial PoE Ethernet Switch is required for Web Management.
+Once the Managed switch is available on the network, you can login and monitor the status of it through a web browser remotely or locally.
+Web management in the local site, especially for the first time use of the Managed Switch to set up the needed IP, can be done through one of the 10/100/1000Base-TX 8-pin RJ-45 ports located at the front panel of the Managed Switch.
+Direct RJ-45 LAN cable connection between a PC and the Managed Switch is required for Web Management.